 The only exception to this recommendation is if your hotel happens to be near the bus station or if you simply want to take a bus.
 In that case, go for it!

 There are a number of bus stations where you can catch a ride from Shanghai to Suzhou.
-I recommend the following two stations as they have the most buses making daily trips to Suzhou:
+I recommend the following two stations as they have the most buses making daily trips:

 - South Long-distance Bus Station (长途南站 Chángtú Nán Zhàn): Accessible from subway lines 1 and 3, there are buses going to Suzhou almost every 30 minutes from 6:45 am to 5:25 pm.